mdraihan2010/HTML-Learning/README.md

 ## Repository Purpose

-This repository is created to document my daily HTML learning progress and strengthen my foundation in Web Development through hands-on practice.
+This repository is created to document my daily HTML learning progress through practical coding exercises.
+It serves as a record of my journey toward building a strong foundation in Web Development.

+---

+## Future Learning Topics

+- HTML Semantic Elements
+- HTML Classes & IDs
+- HTML Block & Inline Elements
+- HTML Responsive Design
+- HTML Accessibility
+- HTML Canvas
+- HTML SVG

+More topics will be added as I continue learning.

 ---